 The contracting parties to the CMIM Agreement comprise the finance ministries and central banks of ASEAN+3 countries (Brunei Darussalam, Cambodia, China, Indonesia, Japan, Korea, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, Vietnam), and the Hong Kong Monetary Authority.

 The CMIM was further strengthened in 2014 by doubling the size of the facility to USD240 billion, increasing the CMIM-International Monetary Fund (IMF) de-linked portion to 30 percent, and extending the maturity and supporting periods.
 A crisis prevention facility — the CMIM Precautionary Line — was also introduced, in addition to the existing CMIM Stability Facility; the latter of which is for crisis resolution.

 In March 2021, members amended the CMIM Agreement to increase the IMF de-linked portion to 40 percent from 30 percent of each members’ maximum arrangement amount, and to institutionalize the use of local currencies, in addition to the U.S. dollar, for CMIM financing on a voluntary and demand-driven basis.

-Since then, the CMIM members have repeatedly affirmed their commitment to further strengthen the CMIM as part of the regional financial safety net.
-The CMIM has been further enhanced through conducting test runs, revising the Operational Guideline, conducting the periodic review, developing the peacetime checklist, and so on.
+CMIM members have repeatedly affirmed their commitment to further strengthening the CMIM as part of the regional financial safety net.
+The CMIM has also been enhanced through, for instance, test runs, revisions of the Operational Guidelines, and periodic reviews.